RAPC-RSC/RAPC-RSC.github.io/index.markdown

 ---

 # Welcome to the Recent Appointees in Physical Chemistry 2025
-The Faraday Councils most recent version of the **Recent Appointees in Physical Chemistry (RAPC) Meeting** will be held at Edinburgh university from the **13-15 January 2025**.
-For more details about the Schedule see below.
+The latest Edition of the Recent Appointees Meeting in Physical Chemistry will be held at the University of Edinburgh between the 13/01/2025 and 15/01/2025.

 # Schedule